PRX/Infrastructure/ci/README.md

 When the previous step triggers a build, it does so by calling `startBuild` on a CodeBuild project that was setup by the `ci.yml` template specifically for running CI builds.
 All builds, regardless of which project or GitHub repository triggered them, are run through this one CodeBuild project.

 CodeBuild runs all builds in a Docker environment.
 Often it's the case that the code being built and tested is itself an application that runs on Docker.
-In such cases, those Docker containers and dealt with _inside_ of CodeBuild's native Docker build environment container (ie, Docker running inside Docker).
+In such cases, those Docker containers are dealt with _inside_ of CodeBuild's native Docker build environment container (ie, Docker running inside a Docker container).

 The configuration for each build is determined by the event Lambda function.
 This includes properties such as: